playframework/playframework/documentation/manual/working/commonGuide/filters/GzipEncoding.md

 }
 ```

-As a more flexible alternative you can use the `shouldGzip` parameter, which accepts a function of a request header and a response header to a boolean.
+As a more flexible alternative you can use the `shouldGzip` parameter of the gzip filter itself, which accepts a function of a request header and a response header to a boolean.

 For example, the code below only gzips HTML responses: